pcgeek86/azure-powershell-extensions/README.md

 # Features

+## Functions

+The `AzureExt` PowerShell module includes some useful functions that make it easier to work with the Azure PowerShell module.
+These are not intended to replace the Azure PowerShell module, but to provide a more user-friendly experience on top of it.

+- **Remove-AzuremRmResourceGroupGui** - This command enables you to delete multiple Microsoft Azure Resource Manager (ARM) Resource Groups at once, by CTRL + clicking them in the dialog that pops up
+- **Start-AzureRm** - The Microsoft Azure Resource Manager (ARM) PowerShell module removed the default behavior of caching your token.
+To simplify logging into Azure, each time you start a new PowerShell session, the `Start-AzureRm` command caches your token, and if it has expired, then it will prompt you to authenticate using the faster-loading `Get-Credential` command.

 ## Aliases

 The abbreviation "az" will generally be used to refer to "Azure" in PowerShell command aliases, to differentiate them from other aliases.